 For the purpose of my timeline I decided to separate these compilation movies out as adjoining timelines.
 The "Trilogy" timeline’s lack of changes result in a seamless integration back into UC proper.
 Whereas the "New Translation" timeline breaks out from UC and pretty much stops there.
 In theory it one could make an argument for it looping back in before or after Char’s Counterattack but there’s nothing (official or otherwise) to fill that gap.

-There have also been a lot of retellings of originally animated works through manga or novel formats.
+There have also been a lot of retelling of originally animated works through manga or novel formats.
 The original Mobile Suit Gundam in particular received multiple adaptations.
 As I haven’t read the majority of these I can’t preclude the possibility of changes, however minor, between the original and the adaptation.
 Because of this I broke them out into separate timelines.
 In the case of UC specifically the existence of multiple adaptations means that a particular adaptation of MSG may not line up with an adaptation or novel later in the timeline.
 It’s only for my sanity that I simplified them down into a single graphed timeline.

 Late Universal Century